 9] Turn off allow themes to change desktop icons

 It might be possible that some theme installed on your Windows 10 PC is causing the trouble that you are not able to move desktop icons.
-So, you should prevent themes from changing desktop icons in Windows 10 by accessing Desktop Icon Settings.
+So, you should prevent themes from changing desktop icons by accessing Desktop Icon Settings.

 10] Update Graphics Driver